symbiotejs/symbiote.js/README.md

 `/core/extensions/...`

 ## Browser support
-Symbiote.js is supported and tested in all modern desktop and mobile browsers:
+Symbiote.js is supported and tested in all major modern desktop and mobile browsers:
 * Chrome
 * Firefox
 * Safari
 * Edge
+* Opera
 * etc...

 **Internet Explorer** - is outdated and not supported anymore: